ghostpress/ma-solar/README.md

 # Policy Analysis of Rooftop Solar Incentives in MA

 Code written for CAS EE 508: Data Science for Conservation Decisions, Boston University fall 2021.

+## Background

+This analysis attempts to determine which incentives are more effective in encouraging the adoption of rooftop solar PV systems in Massachusetts, and specifically 4 study locations: Newton, West Roxbury, Hyde Park, and Milton.

 ## Data

+- Existing PV installations in MA, provided by the [Massachusetts Clean Energy Center](https://www.masscec.com/public-records-requests), which includes all solar PV systems fully registered in the Production Tracking System (PTS), current as of May 2021.
+From these data, I extracted the PV systems that were listed as: residential; multi-family residential; mixed-use (commercial & residential); and that were not third-party owned in the study locations.

+- Boundaries of MA by town and zipcode, provided by [MassGIS](https://www.mass.gov/info-details/massgis-data-zip-codes-5-digit-from-here-navteq).
+From these, I extracted the zipcodes included in the study locations.

 - Roofprints of MA buildings larger than 150 sq ft, provided by [MassGIS](https://www.mass.gov/info-details/massgis-data-building-structures-2-d): MassGIS (Bureau of Geographic Information), Commonwealth of Massachusetts EOTSS, accessed 12/09/2021.

-- Solar curve supply map, provided by [NREL](https://www.nrel.gov/gis/solar-supply-curves.html).
+- Solar curve supply map, provided by [NREL](https://www.nrel.gov/gis/solar-supply-curves.html): Cole, Wesley, J. Vincent Carag, Maxwell Brown, Patrick Brown, Stuart Cohen, Kelly Eurek, Will Frazier, Pieter Gagnon, Nick Grue, Jonathan Ho, Anthony Lopez, Trieu Mai, Matthew Mowers, Caitlin Murphy, Brian Sergi, Dan Steinberg, and Travis Williams.
+2021.
+2021 Standard Scenarios Report: A U.S. Electricity Sector Outlook.
+Golden, CO: National Renewable Energy Laboratory.
+NREL/TP-6A40-80641. https://www.nrel.gov/docs/fy22osti/80641.pdf.

 - Average cost of residential and commercial sollar installations in 2020 (Q1), provided by NREL: Feldman, David, Vignesh Ramasamy, Ran Fu, Ashwin Ramdas, Jal Desai, and Robert Margolis.
 “US Solar Photovoltaic System and Energy Storage Cost Benchmark: Q1 2020.”
 Technical Report.
 National Renewable Energy Laboratory, January 2021. https://www.nrel.gov/docs/fy21osti/77324.pdf.